People need more skills in order to maintain their effectiveness. In that case, why aren’t more employers embracing continuous learning?

 When the company did a skills match to see who had the right experience for various roles, those senior staff members fell short.
 It caused, in Healy’s words, massive disruption.
 “A lot of senior managers ended up reporting to people who were previously four levels below them.
-In some cases, we had people who were office administrators, in senior roles, emptying bins.
-That was a bit of a shock for me.
-I thought: I don’t want to be there when I’m their age.”
+In some cases, “a couple of legacy staff ended up taking big demotions because they didn’t have the skills the company needed” said Healy.

 From that point on, Healy built CPD regularly into his schedule and encouraged his team to do the same.
-His interest in constantly learning led to him becoming the project manager for the accounting centre of excellence in Ford Credit, which involved learning a whole new skillset.
+His interest in constantly learning led to him becoming the transformation manager for an automotive giant, which involved learning a whole new skillset.

 Update your skillset to avoid automation

 With the accounting and finance sector changing at a pace its never seen before thanks to technological leaps, changing regulation and shifting business needs, it’s never been more important to keep up to date.
 According to ONS figures, AAT-level accountants are at 38.39% at risk of having their jobs automated.
 The best way to avoid that risk is to update your skill set.

 And yet, CPD is not prioritised as a part of staff development in many organisations.
 Healy certainly feels like he’s in the minority.
 “After formal Finance qualifications are completed, the funding for technical training basically stops and spending is purposed to leadership and tools (Excel/PowerPoint etc),” he says.

 While training is readily available in many organisations, CPD offers more than that.
 As Enterprise Study’s whitepaper on the subject, Supporting CPD in the Workplace, states: “CPD can empower the individual to identify and address skills gaps, and therefore can feed onto and help shape the organisation’s own professional development programmes.
 It supports individual growth as well as provide the foundation for teams development.”